 Once bred, she will come back home to you until she is around 50-55 days along.
 At that time, she would come to my home for whelping (giving birth) and will stay until pups are weaned.
 During this time, her family is welcome and encouraged to be an active part of this process.
 After her final litter, she will need to be spayed and then I will sign over her paperwork.
 She would then live out her life with you as your family pet.

 If you receive a male guardian puppy, things are a little more simple.
 Basically, you just need to make sure your pup is available for stud service when needed.
 Once he is retired from breeding, he will need to be neutered and then I will sign over his registration.
 He will then continue to live his best life with you as your family pet.

 *MUST COMMUNICATE ON A REGULAR BASIS WITH BREEDER (this is huge!!)

-*I have all my breeding dogs going to the same vet, so while she is part of the guardian program she would need vet with Dr. Teri Michaels in Hartford for her annual check-ups and any major health concerns.
+*I have all my breeding dogs going to the same vet, so while they are part of the guardian program they would need vet with Dr. Teri Michaels in Hartford for her annual check-ups and any major health concerns.
 Minor issues can be handled by a vet closer to you if you live further away.

 *Be willing to meet up so that he/she continues to be comfortable around me.

 *Live near the Sioux Falls area OR be willing to commute to Sioux Falls when needed and for Vet appointments.

 *Feed as instructed.
 Nutrition is very important for all animals, but even more so for breeding animals.
 I would require that any pup in the guardian program be on a specified food.
 (No worries, I'm not going to ask that you spend a fortune, but around $50 a bag is typical)